GOG-Games/How-to-Donate/README.md

 > [!IMPORTANT]
 > There are 13 slots open currently.

 A minimum donation of 100 USD/EUR is required.
-This allows you to directly download from a high-speed server.
+This allows you to directly download from a high-speed server (dedicated 10Gbps uplink).
 Your access will be valid for one year.
 You will also receive the ability to use a custom downloading program (Windows 10/11 support only) that integrates with the website.

 > [!CAUTION]
 > If you currently have a slot and do not renew within 1 month after your access ends, you will have to wait until slots are open to gain access again.